Humanitarian. Fashion icon. Mother. Mentor.

 However, there's still so much we never knew about the mother-of-two's short yet spectacular life.
 From the very close-to-home woman Prince Charles dated before marrying Diana, to the secret sibling she forever treasured and her unexpected supermodel connections.

-On the 20th anniversary of Princess Diana's death, take a look back at the most fascinating and untold stories from her life.
+On what would have been Princess Diana's 60th birthday, take a look back at the most fascinating and untold stories from her life.

 Long before your Meghan Markles and Kate Middletons, the royals were encouraged to marry blue-blooded aristocrats.

 Enter the Spencers – one of England's most revered family dynasties with long-standing ties to the royals.

 And as it turns out, Princess Diana's oldest sister, Lady Sarah McCorquodale, dated Prince Charles for nine months in 1977.
 Nothing like an older sibling to pave the way for the next generation!

 While their relationship ended up being pretty innocent, it's still a rather unnerving thought.

 Their short-lived romance came crashing down after Sarah gave an embarrassing interview about the Prince.

 "Our relationship is totally platonic.
 I think of him as the big brother I never had.
 I wouldn't marry a man I didn't love, whether it was a dustman or the King of England," she boldly proclaimed to two journalists.